minprog/prog-project/info/10 Syllabus.md

 Your proposal and process book will be evaluated on the bases of, at least, clarity and thoroughness.
 Your implementation will be evaluated along four axes primarily:

-**Scope**
+**Process book**
+: To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?

+**Solution**
-: To what extent does your code implement the features as agreed upon?
+: To what extent does your code implement the features as agreed upon and is it useful for your intented audience?

-**Correctness**
+**Implementation**
-: To what extent is your code consistent with our requirements and free of bugs?
+: To what extent is your code consistent with the requirements, free of bugs, and is your code well-designed and readable?

-**Design**
-: To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?

-**Style**
-: To what extent is your code readable (i.e., commented and indented with variables aptly named)?

-## Final grade

-The final grade will be based on your final product implementation (code) as well as the final process book (20%), as per the criteria described above.

 ## Schedule

 **Proposal and technical set-up**
-: due by Tue 6 January at 23:59
+: due by Tue 2 June at 23:59

 **Design document and prototype user interface**
-: due by Fri 9 January at noon
+: due by Fri 5 June at noon

 **Beta version**
-: due by Fri 16 January at noon
+: due by Fri 12 June at noon

 **Minimum viable product**
-: due by Fri 23 January at noon
+: due by Fri 19 June at noon

 **Final release**
-: due by Thu 29 January at 23:59
+: due by Thu 25 June at 23:59

 **Exhibition**
-: from 12:00--18:00 on Fri 30 January
+: from 12:00--18:00 on Fri 26 June

 ## Deadlines